edrlab/lcp-server/README.md

 ### lcpencrypt

+`lcpencrypt`:

-`lcpencrypt` aims to encrypt publications, publish encrypted publications at a location given as a parameter, and notify the lcpserver of the availability of this new asset. `lcpencrypt` is both available as a command line utility and a server tied to a watch folder.
+- Is both available as a command line utility and a server tied to a watch folder:
+- Encrypts EPUBs, PDF documents, and packaged Web Publications.
+- Stores encrypted publications at a location given as a parameter.
+- Notifies the LCP Server of the availability of this new asset.

 ### lcpchecker

+`lcpchecker` verifies the compliance of an LCP license with the LCP specification and the LSD protocol.

 ### Other tools